c-villalobos/c-villalobos/README.md

 ### Hola mundo! ✌🏼

-Data Science and Web Development enthusiast learner.<br>
+Python enthusiast learner.<br>
-Physics, Astronomy and Spanish enthusiast teacher.
+Physics and Astronomy enthusiast teacher.

+Currently coding for living.

 <!--
 **c-villalobos/c-villalobos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.